papermoonio/papermoonio.github.io/papermoon-docs/style-guide/key-resources/templates/wormhole/build-pages.md

 :white_check_mark: Alert the user to possible issues or difficulties and provide guidance on resolving them

-:x: Do not include conceptual explation or reference information in the body copy
+:x: Do not include concept explanation or reference information in the body copy

 ## Before You Start Writing

-The single most important thing you can do before you start writing is to think about the target audience and what they might need from this page.
+The most important thing you can do before you start writing is to think about the target audience and what they might need from this page.
 The following sections contain additional activities you may find useful during the planning phase.

 ### Identify Scenarios

 Once you identify the task the Build page will cover, it is helpful to consider different scenarios your user may encounter when carrying out the task in the real world.
 The best way to do this is to walk through the task yourself.
-You should make sure you've completed the task and understand the places where a user might have questions or decision points requiring guidance.
+Make sure you've completed the task and understand the places where a user might have questions or decision points requiring guidance.

 ### Map the Safest Path

 There is often more than one possible way to complete a task.
 Your goal as the creator of the Build page is to map out the safest, surest path to completing the task.
-Suggesting multiple ways to complete a task asks the user to analyze those options, understand them all, and determine which option will best solve their problem.
-Make their journey easier and provide a single, reliable path to accomplishing the task.
+Suggesting multiple ways to complete a task asks the user to analyze those options, understand them, and determine which option will best solve their problem.
+Make their journey easier and provide a reliable path to accomplishing the task.

 ### Anticipate Error Scenarios

-Keep track of any errors you encounter while working through the task and identifying scenarios.
+Track any errors you encounter while working through the task and identify scenarios.
 Your Build page should include troubleshooting information anywhere you anticipate the user may encounter errors.

 ## Name a Build Page

 The title of a Build page should tell the user what task they can accomplish by following the guide.
 Consider the following guidelines and options when naming a Build page:

-- **Use a Verb** - start the title with the plain, or base, form of a verb such as "Build," "Integrate", or "Configure"
+- **Use a Verb** - start the title with the plain, or base, form of a verb such as "Build," "Integrate," or "Configure"

     :white_check_mark: Send Messages with Wormhole Relayer